 Unmarried-Partner Household - An unmarried-partner household is a household other than a "married-couple household" that includes a householder and an "unmarried partner."
 An "unmarried partner" can be of the same sex or of the opposite sex as the householder.
 An "unmarried partner" in an "unmarried-partner household" is an adult who is unrelated to the householder, but shares living quarters and has a close personal relationship with the householder.
-An unmarried-partner household also may be a family household or a nonfamily household, depending on the presence or absence of another person in the household who is related to the householder.
-There may be only one unmarried partner per household, and an unmarried partner may not be included in a married-couple household, as the householder cannot have both a spouse and an unmarried partner.
+An unmarried-partner household also may be a family household or a nonfamily household, depending on the presence or absence of another person in the household, and an unmarried partner may not be included in a married-couple household, as the householder cannot have both a spouse and an unmarried partner.
+Same-sex married couples are included in the count of unmarried-partner households for tabulations purposes and for public use data files.